cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 a prerequisite for continuous backup, does not require any further action from the user: the operator will automatically and transparently set the `archive_command` to rely on `barman-cloud-wal-archive` to ship WAL files to the defined endpoint.
-Users can decide the compression algorithm.
+Users can decide the compression algorithm, as well as the number of parallel jobs to concurrently upload WAL files in the archive.

 You can define base backups in two ways: on-demand (through the `Backup` custom resource definition) or scheduled (through the `ScheduledBackup`